JustFixNYC/textit-webhook-fun/README.md

   or Django's built-in support, with localization workflow handled by a tool like [Crowdin][].

-  This is another area where TextIt shines, since it supports localization out-of-the-box and makes it very easy for non-technical translators to contribute.
+  This is another area where TextIt shines, since
+  [it supports localization out-of-the-box][textit-l10n] and makes it very easy for non-technical translators to contribute.
 An added benefit is that because they have access to the flow diagram, they have a lot of context around what they're translating.

   However, one downside of TextIt's approach is also that it's siloed from other localization systems: if, for example, our textbots reuse text